 WPML Troubleshooting Options

 After pushing or cloning your WordPress site with WP Staging, the WPML translations might not work as intended.
-That is often caused by the internal cache handling of WPML.
+The internal cache handling of WPML often causes that.
 Gladly WPML offers you a few powerful troubleshooting options that you can access to purge and refresh the WPML cache.

 The information on this page is for advanced WPML users.
-If you are not sure what you are doing, please contact WML support before executing any of the WPML troubleshooting options.
+If you are unsure what you are doing, please contact WML support before executing any WPML troubleshooting options.

 You can open the WPML troubleshooting page from WPML > Support.

-Before executing any listed action from that options page, create a backup of your WordPress website.
+Before executing any listed action from that options page, create a WordPress website backup.

 In the table below, you see a description of the most important commands and possible use-case scenarios: